 Rooster, the common goal of sport fishing in Costa Rica

-One of the most sought after and exciting inshore fish that roam throughout the west coast of Costa Rica.
+One of the most sought-after and exciting inshore fish that roam throughout the west coast of Costa Rica.

-They are voracious predators feed mainly on small fish like sardines and other small fish silver; They are traveling in food packages chasing the shore.
+They are voracious predators that feed mainly on small fish like sardines and other small fish silver; They are traveling in food packages chasing the shore.

 Breastplates, Costa Rica Sport Fishing